 Why buy a kitchen knife set?

 A kitchen knife is any knife designed to aid in food preparation.
-There are some all-purpose types of kitchen knives and those designed for more specific purposes or foods, like boning knives for removing bones from poultry, meat, and fish.
+Some all-purpose kitchen knives are designed for more specific purposes or foods, like boning knives for removing bones from poultry, meat, and fish.
 While it’s possible to buy different kitchen knives individually and grow your collection that way, there are many benefits to buying them as a set instead.
 Kitchen knives sold in a set are made of the same material, in the same style, and have the same angles.
-This makes them more aesthetically pleasing since they’ll appear uniform on your kitchen countertop or in your cutlery drawer.
+This makes them more aesthetically pleasing since they’ll appear uniform on your kitchen countertop or cutlery drawer.
 Still, it makes it easier when the time comes to sharpen your knives, as you’ll be able to use the same sharpening tool on all of them.
-Moreover, many kitchen knife sets come with a built-in or included knife sharpener, which individual knives rarely have.
+Moreover, many kitchen knife sets have built-in knife sharpeners, which individual knives rarely have.
 Knife sets also tend to go with their knife block or holder, giving you a convenient place to store, display, and reach your knives.